jmbenck/django-unity-webgl/README.md

 > Admin Interfcae - Managing the Jogador(User) records.
 Note: you can export selected data do CSV.

 ## Contribute
 That's all.
-Feel free to use this code or collaborate to this repo.
+Feel free for collaborating to this repo.
 Thank you.